PeterHUistyping/Stanford_CS231n-Deep_Learning-for-Computer_Vision/README.md

 in self.X_train using a (nested) loop over both the training data and the test data.\
 Distance Matrics, L1, L2 distances, np.linalg.norm()\
-The value of k is cross-validated
+Cross-validation: the value of k is cross-validated